sg-crest A Singapore Government Agency Website

 • Retracting a plea of guilt.

-• Setting aside a sentence that is not within the punishment limits set by the law.
+• Setting aside a sentence that cannot be imposed based on the law.

 How to file a criminal revision